wvhulle/rust-course-ghent/session-4/slides.typ

 #qa[Which argument is borrowed?][Both `a` and `b` are borrowed for the lifetime of `r`.
 Compiler looks only at signature.]

+#focus-slide[
+  #image("images/cheat.jpg")
+]

 == Borrow One

+It is possible to borrow from only one argument by introducing a second lifetime.
+(Even why they are both references)

 Open example file for demonstration: `find-nearest.rs`